NEW YEAR (IR)RESOLUTIONS

 Tips for making a New Year resolution that sticks

 We’re approaching the beginning of a brand-new year.
-Many writerly brains, my own included, are naturally considering the question of resolutions for the coming year.
-What do we want to achieve in 2023?
+Many writerly brains – my own included – are naturally considering the question of resolutions for the coming year.

 I personally love New Year.
 I get a lot of ‘finishing’ energy around December because I want to get lots of things off my plate and plan for a fresh year and a fresh start.
-Of course, every day is a new day and a new opportunity for doing something different, but this arbitrary date still gives me a lot of energy and mentally provides a clean slate and an excuse to do things differently.
+Of course, every day is a new day and a new opportunity for doing something different, but this arbitrary date still provides a 'clean slate' for my pattern-obsessed autistic brain.

-Truth time.
-Many resolutions are already face-down in the water by the end of 4th January.
-I know this sounds mean but I’m speaking from experience!
+Truth time: many resolutions are already belly-up by the end of 4th January.
+I speak from experience!

 TIP 01: YOU DON’T HAVE TO DO IT!